Home > Blog >

 • Integrate with warehouse management systems so movements line up with stock levels and order waves.

-• It can be combined with conveyor belts and other robots to create a continuous material flow.
+• Can be combined with conveyor belts and other robots to create a continuous material flow.

 AGCs are typically more affordable than larger automated guided vehicles and are often deployed in phases.